Covid-19’s first wave largely missed southern Italy. The second wave is hitting it hard.

-But now the virus is raging again, through Europe — and through Italy — with a spike that is again hitting the north but this time also the south.
+But now the virus is raging again, through Europe and through Italy, with a spike that is again hitting the north but this time also the south.
 In Campania, which includes Naples, the daily number of detected new cases is five times larger than March’s peak.

-So the questions become whether Italy bought itself enough time — and whether the south is now sufficiently prepared after months of planning trying to make up for years of hospital mismanagement and financial cuts.

 Compared to six months ago, there is more space to accommodate critical patients in southern Italy.
 There are more ventilators.
 Still, many hospitals in the south remain understaffed, and have fewer beds per capita than those in the north.
 They could reach a breaking point if the number of critical patients soars.